-Cook County Divorce Attorney
+Cook County Divorce Lawyers

 Making the decision to divorce may be simple compared to all the emotional and financial issues you will have to face once the divorce process begins.
 Divorce is a business transaction and the better prepared you are, the more favorable the final settlement will be for you and your family.
 Before you begin the actual divorce process, you should prepare in the following ways:

 - Organize Important Documents - Make sure you get copies of all important financial documents, such as tax returns, bank statements, insurance policies, salaries/check stubs, investment accounts, retirement accounts, and any other financially relevant documents, and secure them in a safe place, away from your spouse.

 - Keep Track of All Expenses - Hopefully you have been holding onto receipts and recording your expenses (and those of any children) throughout your marriage, but even if you haven't, it is important that once you've decided to divorce that you do so.
 Prepare an inventory of all assets and property accumulated during the marriage, and make sure to save receipts or other records of major purchases.

 - Review Your Credit Report, Establish Credit - If you do not have credit history, you will need to establish it by obtaining a gas card, credit card, or even a department store credit line.
 Make sure you know what is going on with your spouse's credit history and your own, if you have one.

 - Keep Marital and Non-Marital Property Separate - Do not put your spouse's name on any non-marital property (anything yours before the marriage or anything you inherited or received as a gift during the marriage), and do not use non-marital funds for family purchases or expenses.

 - Maintain Financial Independence - If you are employed, do not quit your job.
 Being able to maintain assets such as your house can be invaluable during divorce negotiations.